openlibris/DDCClassify/README.md

 <a href="https://www.mrfake.name/ghpromo" target="_blank"><img src="https://mrfake.name/ghpromo/promo.png" height="250"></a>

-| :package: Composer support has finally arrived!
+| :warning: Composer support is currently broken.
+We are working on this.
 | ---

 # DDCClassify